Publications and Presentations

 Paper No 1

-> 1st paper: Paper for the proceedings of the conference Critical Education in the 21st century: challenges and proposals, in greek (accepted – under publication) pages 17
+> 1st paper: Paper for the proceedings of the conference Critical Education in the 21st century: challenges and proposals, in greek pages 17

 Title: Skoufoglou, E.S.
 Hatzara, E. Koutra – Iliopoulou, M. Christoforaki, M. Mavrikaki, E. Galani, A. (2023).
 Urban environment and heat waves: Discussing city planning – a critical view, 4th Panhellenic Conference on Critical Education, Critical Education in the 21st century: challenges and proposals (in greek)